Rob Schmitt

-Rob Schmitt (born August 13, 1983) is an American television personality who served as a co-host on Fox & Friends First.
+Robert Stephen Schmitt III (born August 13, 1983) is an American conservative news anchor and political commentator who previously served as a co-host on Fox & Friends First.
 He stopped appearing on the network in August 2020 and currently hosts the nightly program Rob Schmitt Tonight on Newsmax.

-Biography
+Early life and education

-Schmitt was born on August 13, 1983 and raised in Carmel, Indiana, the son of Farzaneh and Robert Schmitt (German descent).
-His mother is an immigrant from Iran.
-In 2005, Schmitt graduated with a B.A. in journalism from Indiana University.
+Schmitt was born on August 13, 1983, and raised in Carmel, Indiana.
+He is the son of Farzaneh Schmitt, an immigrant from Iran, and Robert E. Schmitt Jr. of German descent.
+In 2005, Schmitt graduated with a B.A. in journalism from Indiana University Bloomington.

+Career

 In 2008, he accepted a position as a weekend anchor at the ABC affiliate WPLG-TV in Miami, Florida.
 In 2011, he accepted a position as an anchor with CBS Los Angeles and in 2013, as an anchor at WNBC-TV in New York City.
 In 2016, he moved to Fox News where he served as co-host on Fox Nation with Carley Shimkus and worked as a co-anchor of Fox & Friends First with Jillian Mele.
 In August 2020, Schmitt ceased appearances on Fox and started appearing in Newsmax content.
-His nightly program, Rob Schmitt Tonight, premiered on Newsmax on December 21, 2020.
-Schmitt resides in the East Hamptons.
+His nightly program, Rob Schmitt Tonight, premiered on Newsmax on December 21, 2020, and is the network's number-one rated show.

+Personal life

+Schmitt has not publicly disclosed details regarding his current relationship status.
+However, Schmitt is believed to be single or not married.
+He resides in East Hampton, NY.

+Schmitt is an avid golfer and often played at Trump National Golf Club Westchester and Trump National Golf Club Bedminster.